-Actress and musician Erica Gimpel is one of the most popular conversations.
+Actress and musician Erica Gimpel is one of our most popular conversations.
 The former Kids from Fame star returns for another chat.

 In our first interview, the FAME, True Blood, Nikita, and Criminal Minds star touched on a variety of topics.

 It’s been another busy year, including a July 28th concert in Pasadena, California.
 She returned to The Crossfire to talk about it.

 Thanks you Kenai for the in depth interview and all the care you put into the process! @KenaiAndrews Peace!

 MMA Crossfire: Welcome back Erica!
 It’s been roughly a year and change since we last spoke.

 Erica Gimpel: I know!
 It feels like much longer in a way!

 MMA Crossfire: So much has happened, I’m sure.
 Are you doing okay?